Kai1jun/SAM-AFNet/README.md

 # SAM-AFNet

 SAM-AFNet designed for paper : Automatic Measurement System for Aircraft Rivet Flushness on Surfaces Empowered by Multi-modal Large-scale Models.
----

-SAM-AFNet designed for paper : Automatic Measurement System for Aircraft Rivet Flushness on Surfaces Empowered by Multi-modal Large-scale Models.